 Sensei Gilbert currently teaches a class Sunday mornings from 9:30 am to 11:30 am at the Champion Ballroom Center of Knoxville located in the Papermill Center at 4028 Papermill Drive NW #16, Knoxville, TN 37909.
 Because of the current pandemic situation, attendance is by appointment only.
 If interested, email Darren at email@example.com.

 Again, due to COVID-19 and business restrictions, please contact me prior to showing up for a class, so we can insure there is space available and discuss appropriate safety precautions.

 Wansu Kata is typically the fourth Kata taught in most Isshin-ryu dojos.
 It’s roots can be traced back to the Tomari-te tradition of karate.
 Two of Tatsuo Shimabuku’s primary instructors studied this tradition during their lives, Choki Motobu and Chotoku Kyan.

 There were two versions of this kata in the Tomari-te tradition: Wansu (Dai) from Teruya Kiso (1804 to 1864) and Wansu (Sho) from Oyadomari Eiro (1878 to 1926).
 Tatsuo Shimabuku adopted this kata into his Isshin-ryu system.

 In this video, Sensei, Sherman Harrill, is demonstrating this kata for myself and a few black belts the day after one of our Clinton, Tennessee seminars (late 90’s).

-This is another fascinating martial art he enjoys very much and it is a practical complement to Isshin-ryu Karate.
+This is another fascinating martial art and it is a practical complement to Isshin-ryu Karate.